 - Town Council Office (including rent, rates, connectivity, services, lease obligations)

-- Administration (including office expenses, equipment, software, website, emails, insurance, Christmas lights, speed signs, pocket park, legal costs)
+- Administration (including office expenses, equipment, software, website, emails, insurance, Christmas lights, speed signs, legal costs)

 - Projects (including many of the suggestions made before and during the consultation)

 The Council’s approved budget is available on the Council’s website.
-The Council continues to aim to reduce the high level of balances within a three year period, and to earmark funds for items which it considers appropriate for the Town Council to fund (rather than another Local Authority).
+The Council continues to aim to reduce the high level of balances within a three year period, and to earmark funds for items which it considers appropriate for the Town Council to fund (rather than North Northamptonshire Council).
 This would also allow the Council to manage the expenditure adequately, retain a buffer against the impact of the effects of the impending reorganisation of local government in the County, and current national uncertainties.